Program and courses Entrepreneurship and Business Innovation BSc

 We expect that many of the Entrepreneurship and Business Innovation students will aim to start their first (or second?) business during their studies, if shortly upon graduating.
 The university has for many years provided active start-up support to its students and alumni.
 It is a key partner of Braventure, the incubation program of North-Brabant (the region in which Tilburg is located).

 We expect that many of our students will experience the program to incubate entrepreneurs and ventures.
 Some of these ventures may grow out of course assignments.
 You may experience how valuable the network with Dutch entrepreneurs, investors and specialist advisors that you develop during the program will be to your future entrepreneuring.
+In addition, Tilburg University's IQONIC program offers you a variety of opportunities to further develop your entrepreneurial mindset.

 For those that will be already scaling-up their business during the program the university can assign you a talent-status to assist you having a dual-career during your studies.
 That will allow you to combine being an entrepreneur with being a successful student.